YouweGit/coding-standard-magento2/README.md

 # Introduction

 This is the Youwe coding standard for Magento 2 projects.
-It is based on the default Youwe coding standard but some tests have been removed to create a workable and fast standard.
+It is based on the default Magento2 coding standard but some tests have been removed to create a workable and fast standard.

 # Installation